 Three things were recovered from the old shop at 419 McKay Street: metal rolling racks, the backup computer drive, and the 10 foot long wooden prep table that was the center of the Epicuria kitchen.
 Sometimes, in the kitchen and in life, it’s not what you have but what you do with it that counts.
-When our friends at Ishina, our Indian food supplier of many years, reached out with an extraordinary offer of space in their new production kitchen, suddenly recovery was possible.
+When friends at Ishina, Epicuria’s Indian food supplier of many years, reached out with an extraordinary offer of space in their new production kitchen, suddenly recovery was possible.

 Business records, insurance and an operating base allowed Epicuria to honor its catering contracts and keep all of its full time staff in place, engaged, and on the move.
-From guests in the kitchen at Ishina, we shifted to a temporary space on Nelson Street in Lowertown, all the while planning to return to the old neighborhood – but that was not to be.
+From guests in the kitchen at Ishina, the team shifted to a temporary space on Nelson Street in Lowertown, all the while planning to return to the old neighborhood – but that was not to be.
 Lawsuits and redevelopment soon replaced plans of rebuilding; that meant it was time to find a new place to hang up the pots and pans and welcome the customers who loyally crossed town for their favorite Shepherds’ Pie.

-Just Up the Hill
+Just up the Hill

 Risk is uncomfortable; some thrive on it, many shrivel from it, and then there are those who become one with it.
 They have learned to ride the waves of growth and change knowing that all things evolve.
 They have become comfortable with being uncomfortable because they understand that transition is temporary and change allows you to re-create and find a new way of doing things.